Tyrn/wei/the-insider-en.typ

 millions,  IC gets billions and  the  Federation  investors with  the Empire nationals get a fly speck.
 I spent this week making enquires about IC.
 It is a phantom.
-This is a trickster company that had a couple of projects on some planets that nobody  has heard anything about, -  and these planets had been expelled from the United Nations.
-A  planet that's not a UN  member - from a financial viewpoint  -  Kissur,  is  a planet where  the  public  companies' accounting doesn't have to follow the Federal financial committee standards.
+This is a trickster company that had a couple of projects on some planets that nobody  has heard anything about,---and these planets had been expelled from the United Nations.
+A  planet that's not a UN  member---from a financial viewpoint---Kissur,  is  a planet where  the  public  companies' accounting doesn't have to follow the Federal financial committee standards.
-They  have  a  well  developed system  -  they  bribe an official, issue the stocks, advertising their "connections  to  the  government",  peddle  these stocks to fools through a phony company, the stocks grow, the company cleans the cream off, and then - kabloom!
+They  have  a  well  developed system---they  bribe an official, issue the stocks, advertising their "connections  to  the  government",  peddle  these stocks to fools through a phony company, the stocks grow, the company cleans the cream off, and then---kabloom!
 Got it?

      "Got  it,"  Kissur  said.
-"I got  it, that  our  companies have a merry choice -  they can choose  between a disreputable  greenmailer and a company like IC."
+"I got  it, that  our  companies have a merry choice---they can choose  between a disreputable  greenmailer and a company like IC."

      Kissur left soon, having loud-mouthed the Federation envoy and publicly